braingeneers/SpikeCanvas-EphysPipeline/README.md

 ## Overview

-The Maxwell Electrophysiology Pipeline is designed for high-throughput processing of neural data with automated spike sorting, quality control, connectivity analysis, and interactive visualization.
+The SpikeCanvas is designed for high-throughput processing of neural data with automated spike sorting, quality control, connectivity analysis, and interactive visualization.
 The platform supports containerized workflows that can be deployed on Kubernetes clusters for scalable data processing.

 All algorithms follow a consistent three-step workflow:
 1. **Load data from S3** – Download input data (raw recordings, spike-sorting results, or intermediate outputs)